Distribution of mixed character sums and extremal problems for Littlewood polynomials: The random processes and truncation

 \section{The random processes and truncation}

 We begin by recalling the ``twisted'' Poisson summation formula. \begin{lemma} For a primitive Dirichlet character $\chi$ mod $q$ and $f \in L^1(\R)$ of bounded variation

 where

-\end{lemma} \begin{proof} A version of this is, for example, Theorem 10.5 of \cite{kookoobook}; however there it is stated in a less general form.
+and $\tau(\chi)$ denotes the Gauss sum of $\chi$. \end{lemma} \begin{proof} A version of this is, for example, Theorem 10.5 of \cite{kookoobook}; however there it is stated in a less general form.
 For the more general version, one could refer to the Poisson summation formula of \cite{MV}*{Theorem D.3} and insert it into the proof of \cite{kookoobook}*{Theorem 10.5}. \end{proof}

 We will also use the following quantitative bound for convergence of Fourier series. \begin{lemma}[\cite{MV}*{Theorem D.2}] Suppose that $f$ is a function of bounded variation on $[0,1]$.
 Then for any $\theta$,